gustafnk/microservice-websites/index.md

 One drawback of `hinclude` is that transcluded responses containing *other* `hinclude` elements are not automatically processed.
 However, this is solved in &lt;h-include&gt;.

-#### <a name="h-include">&lt;h-include&gt;</a> <a name="h-include"></a>
+#### &lt;h-include&gt; <a name="h-include"></a>

 &lt;h-include&gt; is a port of hinclude using the Web Components standard [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for detecting `hinclude` elements.
 Among other things, Custom Elements provides us with events when a custom element is created or attached to the DOM.
 This means that we get transitive transclusion “for free" when using &lt;h-include&gt;.

 ##### Easy to extend <a name="easy-to-extend"></a>

-It’s easy to extend &lt;h-include&gt;, since it’s is a custom element and exposes its prototype.
+&lt;h-include&gt; is easy to extend, since it’s a custom element and exposes its prototype.
 The simplest extension is to disable automatic transclusion, so that the `refresh` method needs to be called in order to load the content.
 This is how we would create such an extension, called `h-include-manual-loading`:

 ```
 var proto = Object.create(HIncludeElement.prototype);